max-c-lim/Propagation-Signal-and-Synaptic-Coupling-Algorithm-Python/README.md

     etc., until all constituent electrodes are used as anchor points.

 ## Notable changes made when converting from MATLAB to Python
-1. Instead of using [], use None.
+1. Instead of using [], use None
-2. Every instance of using a 1 x N cell has been changed to a 1d np.array with shape (N, )
+2. Every instance of a 1 x N cell has been changed to a 1d np.array with shape (N, )